 Creating art can be a personal act of liberation, and when done collectively we can transform schools, neighborhoods, and beyond.
-With a mission of unlocking the creative power of youth, Arts Corps embraces arts education in the context of social change.
+With a mission of revolutionizing arts education by igniting the creative power of young people through culturally engaging learning experiences, Arts Corps embraces arts education in the context of social change.

 Research shows that arts education has transformative results: higher attendance and graduation rates, as well as an increase in creative capacities, leadership skills and connections to community.
 These results are especially significant among communities that disproportionately do not have access to arts education, largely low-income youth of color.
 Arts Corps has made a commitment to reducing the opportunity gap in access to arts learning with high quality programming, which includes an intentional lens around race and oppression in the classroom and in our organizational practices.